 Chapter 3.
 Edit the Environment File

-This release includes an integrated environment file for defining a CephFS back end.
-This file is located in the following path of the undercloud node:
+This release includes an integrated environment file to define a native CephFS back end, and it contains default settings used to deploy the Shared File Systems service.
+This file is located in the following location on the undercloud node:

-~/templates/manila-cephfsnative-config.yaml.
-The following snippet shows the default values used by the director when deploying the Shared File System service:
+The following code snippet shows the default values used by director when it deploys the Shared File Systems service:

 parameter_defaults: # 1 ManilaCephFSNativeBackendName: cephfsnative ManilaCephFSNativeDriverHandlesShareServers: false # 2 ManilaCephFSNativeCephFSConfPath: '/etc/ceph/ceph.conf' # 3 ManilaCephFSNativeCephFSAuthId: 'manila' # 4 ManilaCephFSNativeCephFSClusterName: 'ceph' ManilaCephFSNativeCephFSEnableSnapshots: true